 When the website on the shared picture is checked on online services, like Scamadviser, it is immediately established that the site is a high-risk one that is based in China, meaning that the spamming virus may originate from a place within China.

-The main theory which experts believe to be leading users to become infected by this spammng virus is if you have clicked on a URL that is suspicious due to being careless.
-This may ultimatelly result in the direct installation of the malware that is related to this virus without you even noticing it.
+The main theory which experts believe to be leading users to become infected by this spamming virus is if you have clicked on a URL that is suspicious due to being careless.
+This may ultimately result in the direct installation of the malware that is related to this virus without you even noticing it.
 Furthermore, this software may also exist via an app or a browser extension that has obtained permissions to post on your behalf on Instagram and Facebook.
 Such apps often pretend to be useful, but the permissions which they use are privacy-invasive and they allow those apps to share absolutely any content on your behalf, making you both – the victim and the perpetrator.
 Keep reading this article to learn more about how this virus acts nefariously on your computer and how to make sure that it is stopped for good.

 RayBan Virus on Facebook and Instagram – Complete Analysis